-Note: Lay the glass panels you have removed on an even surface that is soft and clean.
+Note: Lay the removed glass panels on an even, soft and clean surface.

 - 1. Remove the appliance door. - 2.
-Lay the appliance door with the front side facing down on an even surface that is soft and clean. - Push on the left- and right-hand side on the outside of the appliance door until the inner glass is released on both sides (Fig. ■). - Carefully lift the inner glass and remove it in the direction of the arrow (Fig. 2).
+Lay the appliance door with the front side facing down on an even, soft and clean surface. - Push on the left- and right-hand side on the outside of the appliance door until the inner glass is released on both sides (Fig. 1). - Carefully lift the inner glass and remove it in the direction of the arrow (Fig. 2).

-Push down on the intermediate panel around a, carefully lift the holder b until it can be pulled out (Fig. 3).

-Lift the first and second intermediate panels from below (Fig. 4) and remove them in the direction of the arrow (Fig. 5).
+- Push the intermediate panel downwards in the a area, carefully lift the b holder until it can be pulled out (Fig. 3). - 6.
+Lift the intermediate panel from below (Fig. 4) and remove it.